 Do I want to be trained on bidding for English words by an organization that uses “trainings” on the most important page for their program?
 Reading through the entire page, the choice of words reminds me of some of the poor content creation attempts I see on the web that were written by agencies based in the Philippines who will write articles for $0.05 a piece.

 To make matters worse, the only customer quote they could come up with was from WEBSEM based out of Israel.
 They didn’t even list his name, nor did they link to his site.
 A search for WEBSEM agency doesn’t work, but WEBSEM Israel gives me a LinkedIn page.
 The only person close to being a “Founder” attached to the company is Asaf P who lists himself as the Operating manager.
 His link goes to www.websem.co.il which, according to Google, is completely in Hebrew.
 Of course, translating it to English produces poor results.
+If you need help with marketing, then just check out these Search Engine Optimisation Services Brisbane for great help.

 There’s nothing wrong with using a customer quote out of Israel, but I found myself looking at the URL several times to see if I, in fact, am on Google.com because there were very few signals that made me feel like the Google Engage program was legitimate.